markuched13/markuched13.github.io/posts/bof/boi.md

 From this we know that we can since we have 0x18 bytes to write we can fill up the 0x14 bytes and overwrite target with 0x4 byte

-Here's the bug, since we are given 0x18 which is then written in a 0x14 space making 0x4 bytes overflown in target
+Here's the bug, since we are given 0x18 which is then written in a 0x14 space making 0x4 bytes free

-That gives us the ability to control the value.
+That gives us the ability to control the value which will be stored in the variable `expectedValue`.
 And why would we want to control we value is to bypass the check to grant to shell

 Lets hope on to gdb